gollischlab/Super-Resolved_Tomographic_Reconstruction/README.md

 - Fig 6C: [1620, 1720], 162
 - Fig 6D: [1633, 1730] (subunits and photoreceptors), 160

 Sample seeds were chosen to generate representative layouts and F-scores.
-The 1000 seeds for the calculation of average F-scores covered the range [0, 1000) for the layout (and [1000, 2000) for the second layout or photoreceptors) and [10000, 11000) for the poisson process.
+The 1000 seeds for the calculation of average F-scores covered the range [0, 1000) for the layout (and [1000, 2000) for the second layout or photoreceptors) and [10000, 11000) for the Poisson process.